trxe/notes-blog/content/graphics-rendering/9_Raytracing.md

 | no caustics (focusing of light on surface) | NO caustics |
 | no color bleeding of diffuse surfaces | NO color bleeding |

-Distribution ray tracing also boasts depth of field and motion blur.
+Distribution ray tracing also demonstrates depth of field and motion blur.

+Perturbing reflection ray also allows us to have glossy reflection.

 ![](/notes-blog/assets/img/render/dof.png)